erictepper/mines/README.md

 lay bombs with CTRL+left-click.

 **Potential future features include:**
-* Treat control+left-click as a right-click in order to accommodate single-button mouse laptops.
 * Make the reveal of all bombs upon loss of the game optional, and disable ability to reset the game if bombs have been revealed.
 * Change new game / reset options to dropdown menu to clean up interface.